nvarner/typst-lsp/README.md

 ### Prerequisites
 Install:
 - [Rust](https://www.rust-lang.org/) for the LSP itself
-- [Rust Analyzer](https://rust-analyzer.github.io/) an extension for Rust LSP for VS Code.
+- [Rust Analyzer](https://rust-analyzer.github.io/) an extension for Rust LSP for VS Code
 - [node](https://nodejs.org/en) for the VS Code extension; it may be easiest to install via [fnm](https://github.com/Schniz/fnm)